Shemshak-e Bala

-Shemshak-e Bala (شمشك بالا) (Note: Also romanized as Shemshak-e Bālā; also known as Shemshak and Shimshak) is a neighborhood in the city of Shemshak in Rudbar-e Qasran District of Shemiranat County, Tehran province, Iran.
+Shemshak-e Bala (شمشک بالا) (Note: Also romanized as Shemshak-e Bālā; also known as Shemshak and Shimshak) is a neighborhood in the city of Shemshak in Rudbar-e Qasran District of Shemiranat County, Tehran province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, Shemshak-e Bala's population was 672 in 192 households, when it was a village in Rudbar-e Qasran Rural District.
 The following census in 2011 counted 509 people in 189 households.

 In 2012, the villages of Darband Sar, Darrud, Jirud, Sefidestan, Shemshak-e Bala, and Shemshak-e Pain merged to establish the city of Shemshak.